9 best leaf blowers in 2026 – as tested by our expert reviewers

 - Loud

-However, this blower is quite large and doesn’t compact down so it will take up room in storage and we also found it comparatively loud, although it’s still nothing like the volume you would get with a petrol blower.
-Part of the Yard Force GR40 battery system it comes with a two-year warranty.
+However, it's quite large and doesn’t compact down, so it will take up room in storage, and I also found it comparatively loud, although it’s still nothing like the volume you would get with a petrol blower.
+Part of the Yard Force GR40 battery system, it comes with a two-year warranty.
+Kay Maguire

 Vonhaus G-series cordless leaf blower